moshejs/walmart-demo/README.md

 ## Retrospective

-Some ways to improve this application:
+Some ways to improve this application + process:

 1. Routing - because I was only given one page, I dediced to do away with using a router, and as a result the navigation links are static and don't work.